coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 Links to standards:

 - ISO 27002 control 8.31 Separation of development, test and production environments.
 Gap: covers this control partly - the particularity is that the development environment typically has the sensitive data instead of the production environment - which is typically the other way around in non-AI systems.
 Therefore it helps to restrict access to that data within the development environment.
 Even more: within the development environment further segregation can take place to limit access to only those who need the data for their work, as some developers will not be processing data.
+- See the 'How' section above for further standard references

 #### #CONFCOMPUTE
 > Category: development-time information security control